Lecturer in Sport Sociology and Coaching

 PhD - Understanding the ‘fast-track’ transition between elite athlete and high-performan

 First Class BA (Hons) Coaching and Sports Development

 The Queen’s Award for Voluntary services

 Coach mentor of the Students' Union Coaching of Team Sports (COTS) programme.

-Coach on the Lincolnshire Gifted and Talented Multiskills Academy
+Project lead for the Lincolnshire Gifted and Talented Multiskills Academy

 Lincolnshire Football Network Committee Member